zotroneneis/zotroneneis.github.io/_posts/2018-07-27-blog-post-day-5.md

 ## Wrapping functions that take input arguments

 Of course we want to be able to decorate all kinds of functions, not only ones that don't take any input arguments.
-Consider a function similar to the ```says``` function of our HogwartsMember class:
+Consider a function similar to the ```says``` function of our CastleKilmereMember class:

 ```python
 def say_words(person, words):